ourskyai/oursky-examples/cpp-lowlevelsdk/README.md

 sudo update-ca-certificates
 ```

-If you cannot, or do not want to, trust the root certificate, you can also present the certificate when connecting to the sdk by uncommenting line 26 in the file `client.cpp`
+If you cannot, or do not want to, trust the root certificate, you can also present the certificate when connecting with the SDK.

 ### Build